 We weren't designing the product.
-We were working from a drawing that was designed by someone else and it was using our knowledge of a product's mouldability.
+We were working from a drawing that was designed by someone else and it was using our knowledge of a product's mould-ability.
 That was really the only part where we were being creative.86

-From here we can understand that patternmaking was not creative in a loose, free, 'illdefined' sense.
+From here we can understand that patternmaking was not creative in a loose, free, 'ill-defined' sense.
 As I have noted earlier, a key distinction is the fact that patternmakers were not the 'authors' of the designed objects, but intermediaries who played an important role along the way.
-Accordingly, all of my statements about the 'design knowledge' of patternmakers must be understood not as a claim towards their creative, individual acts of designing new things, but their collaborative role in the actualisation of design.
-This highlights my earlier clarification in the Introduction - I am not conflating the two professional categories, but rather, arguing that they have shared forms of design knowledge in many, but not all, respects.
-It was within the restrictions of their brief - to accurately produce a pattern, mould or tooling - that patternmakers exercised a considerable amount of decisional autonomy and judgment.
+Accordingly, all of my statements about the 'design knowledge' of patternmakers must be understood not as a claim towards their creative, individual acts of designing new things, but their collaborative role in the actualization of design.
+This highlights my earlier clarification in the Introduction-I am not conflating the two professional categories, but rather, arguing that they have shared forms of design knowledge in many, but not all, respects.
+It was within the restrictions of their brief-to accurately produce a pattern, mould or tooling-that patternmakers ers exercised a considerable amount of decisional autonomy and judgment.
 There are moments, however, where patternmakers stepped beyond this, and where their expertise resulted in subtle but often important changes to the final product, as explained in the following section.

-Making Changes (and complaining about designers)
+Making changes (and complaining about designers)

 We have established that patternmakers did not mindlessly create mere copies of the 'real thing', but carefully planned and produced a pattern, which was a functional interpretation of a drawing in subtly different dimensions to the original.
 In this section, we explore how patternmakers' expertise often resulted in modification to the form and moulding methods, in order to make production feasible and viable.87 Such changes generally had to be negotiated with the engineer or designer, in a process of co-design (although it would almost never be called this).
-Wighton explained that at one of the foundries where he worked, then the actual pattern was made was more or less the patternmaker's decision.88 This collaborative communication between those involved in the pre-production and manufacturing stages is not just a contemporary phenomenon, and has also been noted by technology historian John K. Brown, in relation to the nineteenth century drafting work of the engineer Robert Hawthorn.
-Brown stated, 'when skilled patternmakers interpreted Robert Hawthorn's sketches, they necessarily exerted a substantial influence over the full-sized design'.89 Likewise, patternmaker John Looker described the close relationship between patternmakers and draughtsmen in 1950s Australia, 'The daily visit between the drawing office staff was interesting to me. ...
-There was a mutual understanding between both groups.'90 This close - daily! - connection between design and pre-production resulted in mutual understandings that have perhaps eroded in more recent times.
+Wighton explained that at one of the foundries where he worked,

-If through staring at the drawing longer than they [the engineers] did, you found something, it wasn't a big issue to say,

-'Look, I reckon maybe you could squeeze an extra one in the [moulding] box if you did it this way', or 'maybe can we adjust that?' ...
-So that was the planning stage, and
+If through staring at the drawing longer than they [the engineers] did, you found something, it wasn't a big issue to say, 'Look, I reckon maybe you could squeeze an extra one in the [moulding] box if you did it this way', or 'maybe can we adjust that?' ...
+So that was the planning stage, and then the actual pattern was made was more or less the patternmaker's decision.88